Aprender Inglês

 Review the following table for examples of negation in English.
 Some examples use the contracted forms more used in informal writing and speech, and some others use the full forms.

-I am not playing.
+He is not playing.

 Past Progressive